ANJITHAJOY/College_Placement_prediction/README.md

 ![image](https://user-images.githubusercontent.com/25205826/132132063-c78561c9-0ba4-40a6-b696-50798bcd180f.png)

-### We here have Entered Age , Internship ,Cgpa ,backlogs ,Gender and Stream and the Model Predicted that the Student Will be Predicted.
+### We here Entered Age , Internship ,Cgpa ,backlogs ,Gender and Stream and the Model Predicted that the Student Will be Predicted.